Lancaster County GIS User Guide

 The 1 percent annual chance floodplain is also commonly referred to as the 100-year floodplain and the .2 percent annual chance floodplain is also known as the 500-year floodplain.

-Base flood elevation (BFE) is defined as the expected elevation of flood waters and wave effects during the 100-year flood.
+The number displayed on the map next to the flood zone designation is the Base Flood Elevation.
+The BFE is defined as the expected elevation of flood waters and wave effects during the 100-year flood.

 The Flood Insurance Study can be downloaded in PDF format.